yanxurui/Snapfile/README.md

 snapfile
 ```

-some default configuration when `PROD = False`
+some default configuration
-* PORT: The server will listen to port 8090
+* PORT: The server will listen to port 8080
-* LOG_FILE: Logs are output to test.log in the current workding directory (i.e., CWD)
+* LOG_FILE: Logs are output to `test.log` in the current workding directory (i.e., CWD)
-* UPLOAD_ROOT_DIRECTORY: Files are stored in ./upload in CWD
+* UPLOAD_ROOT_DIRECTORY: Files are stored in `./upload` in CWD

 ### Deploy in production (CentOS)
 Run as root